rajeshd2091/kubernetesmyths/docs/networking_myths/kube-proxy_assign_IP_address_to_Pods.md

-# Myth 1: kube-proxy assign IP address to Pods
+# Myth: kube-proxy assign IP address to Pods
 A common belief among Kubernetes users is that kube-proxy is responsible for assigning IP addresses to pods.
 After all, it manages networking rules and enables communication between services—so it must be the component handling pod IPs, right?

 ### Why Does This Myth Exist?